john-divelbiss/owasp_zap/CONTEXT.md

     *  WS - Apache

 ## Authentication
-This is an important section as it deals with how ZAP los in/out of csuite
+This is an important section as it deals with how ZAP logs in/out of csuite
 ![Authentication](/screenshots/Authentication.png?raw=true "Authentication")

+  * Login Form Target URL:  http://demo-local.fcsuite.com/erp.
+The url where the user logs in
+  * Login Request POST Data:  login={%username%}&passwd={%password%}.
+Tells ZAP to post the username/password as these key/val pairs
+  * Username Parameter: login.
+Used by zap for username replacement
+  * Password Parameter: passwd.
+Used by zap for password replacement
+  * Regex patterns:
+    *  \Q<a href="/erp/logout">Logout</a>\E - when zap sees this in the source, it considers the application "logged in"
+    *  \Q<a href="?s_mobile=1" id="desktop_link">Mobile Site</a>\E - when zap sees this in the source ,it considers the application "logged out"